TCG (company): Investments

-In August 2018, TCG sold its controlling interest in Otter Media to AT&T, reportedly for around $1 billion.
+TCG had acquired the majority stake of anime video-on-demand service Crunchyroll in December 2013.
+Both TCG and AT&T later formed a joint venture known as Otter Media in 2014.
+TCG sold its controlling interest in Otter Media (including Crunchyroll) to AT&T in August 2018, reportedly for around $1 billion.

 As of November 2019, TCG had "invested over $200 million in emerging businesses, with an average equity investment of $25 million-$75 million," including in the media and commerce site Food52, tabletop games company Exploding Kittens, MeatEater, Headspace, The Action Network, online wedding registry Zola, Cameo, ShopShops, and Dadi.
+In January 2022, TCG invested $17.5 million in Epic Gardening.
+TGC invested in the youth sports parent company Unrivaled Sports, established by Josh Harris and David Blitzer in March 2024.